jclc/webchat-server/README.md

 These dependencies are located in "external/" and are included in the repository or fetched with git.

 ## Building

-First, clone the repository `git --recursive`.
-The '--recursive' switch is required for external dependencies.

 Create a build directory, for example with `mkdir build`.
 Run `cmake ..` in the build directory to create makefiles.
 Build with `make`.